CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images1/selectedge.png)

-1. Navigate to the below-mentioned URL and you can see the error **can't reach this page**.
+1. Navigate to the below-mentioned URL, and you can see the error **can't reach this page**.

     ```
     https://www.nfl.com